Alkirk92/Andrea_Kirk-examples/README.md

 # Colab Samples
-Please see the copied Colab work to see data visualizations and statistical tests completed with samples collected during my dissertation work.
+Please see work (copied over from Colab) to see data visualizations and statistical tests completed with samples collected during my dissertation work.